Debug Kotlin/Wasm code

 Check the Call stack and Scope panes to trace the sequence of function calls and pinpoint the location of any errors.

-For an improved visualization of the variable values, see Enhance your debugging with custom formatters.
+For an improved visualization of the variable values, see Use custom formatters within the Configure your browser for debugging section.

 Make changes to your code and run the application again to verify that everything works as expected.